-Access to the Shonai Region and Giro De Shonai
+Access and Lodging for the Giro De Shonai

 The Shonai Region is accessible via train, plane, car, or bus.
 Bringing your bike here with you is possible via each transportation option.

 Please note that certain transportation options may require advanced booking.
 See below for detailed information on the costs and requirements.

 The start and finish location for all courses of the Giro De Shonai will be at the Mikawa Road Station as marked in the Google Map.

 Here is the physical address.

 〒997-1301 Yamagata, Higashitagawa District, Mikawa, Yokoyama, 字堤１７２−１

 The Japanese name for this road station is “道の駅 庄内みかわ いろり火の里”